About Green Lease Leaders

 - Aligns with EPA's new ENERGY STAR Tenant Space recognition program

-- Silver and gold recognition levels
+- Silver, Gold, and Platinum recognition levels

 - Silver level recognizes the implementation of green lease language in foundation corporate policies and standard lease forms.